Longlegs

-Longlegs is a 2024 American mystery horror film written and directed by Osgood Perkins.
+Longlegs is a 2024 American psychological horror film written and directed by Osgood Perkins.
 The film stars Maika Monroe, Blair Underwood, Alicia Witt, and Nicolas Cage.
 Set in the 1990s, the story follows a Federal Bureau of Investigation (FBI) agent assigned to hunt down an occult-obsessed serial killer responsible for a string of family murders across Oregon.
-Cage served as a producer on the film through his Saturn Films production company.
+The killer is dubbed Longlegs, and baffles the FBI with his perfect ability to seemingly leave zero trace of involvement at the crime scenes.

-Longlegs was released in the United States by Neon on July 12, 2024.
-It received positive reviews and grossed $128 million worldwide on a budget of less than $10 million, becoming Neon's highest-grossing film domestically, the highest-grossing independent film of the year, and Perkins's highest-grossing film.
+Longlegs premiered in Los Angeles at the Grauman's Egyptian Theatre on July 8, 2024, and was released theatrically in the United States by Neon on July 12, 2024.
+It received positive reviews and grossed $128 million worldwide on a budget of less than $10 million, becoming Neon's highest-grossing film domestically, the highest-grossing independent film of 2024, and Perkins's highest-grossing film.

 Plot

 In 1974 Oregon, a young girl with a Polaroid camera follows a mysterious voice and encounters an erratic man in pale makeup.

-20 years later, FBI agent Lee Harker is assigned by her supervisor, William Carter, to a case involving a series of murder–suicides in Oregon.
-Each case consists of a father killing his family then himself, leaving behind a letter with Satanic coding signed "Longlegs," whose handwriting belongs to none of the family members.
+Twenty years later, FBI agent Lee Harker is assigned by her supervisor, William Carter, to a case involving a series of murder–suicides in Oregon.
+Each case consists of a father killing his family, then himself, leaving behind a letter with Satanic glyphs signed "Longlegs", whose handwriting belongs to none of the family members.
 Lee exhibits possible clairvoyance and manages to decode Longlegs' letters.

-Further investigation leads Lee to discover that each family had a 9-year-old daughter born on the 14th day of the month.
+Further investigation reveals that each family had a 9-year-old daughter born on the 14th day of the month.
 The murders all occurred within six days before or after said birthday, and their respective dates form an occult triangle symbol on a calendar, with one date missing.
 While at home talking on the phone to her mother, Ruth, Lee receives a coded birthday card from Longlegs, warning her that revealing its source will lead to her mother's murder.

 Following a clue, Lee and William discover a doll containing a high-energy metal orb inside its head.
 After visiting a mental hospital to question Carrie Anne Camera, the sole survivor of Longlegs' murders who was visited previously by someone using Lee's name, William suspects Lee has a connection to Longlegs.
 Discovering that Ruth had filed a police report of an intruder approaching Lee the day before her 9th birthday, William instructs Lee to visit her.
-Ruth directs Lee to her childhood belongings, where she finds a Polaroid revealing Longlegs to be the man who had visited a young Lee on her birthday in the opening sequence.
+Ruth directs Lee to her childhood belongings, where she finds a Polaroid that reveals Longlegs to be the man who visited a young Lee on her birthday in the opening sequence.